 When I first saw the movie, I knew I had seen the actor who played Daniel somewhere, but I couldn’t quite place him.
 It was driving me nuts.
 Then it hit me–

-It was Matthew Macfadyen–the actor who played Darcy in one of my favorite Austen films, Pride & Prejudice!
+It was Matthew Macfadyen–the actor who played Darcy in Pride & Prejudice!
 He looked so different and played such a meek and nervous character in Death at a Funeral that he was practically unrecognizable as the same person.

 Here’s how Macfadyen looked in P&P: